-- 4.1.31 The starting point for determining reasonable alternatives for the amount and distribution of housing and employment land growth is to ensure that Objectively Assessed Housing Need (OAHN) and employment land requirements for the Borough are met.
+- 4.1.33 The starting point for determining reasonable alternatives for the amount and distribution of housing and employment land growth is to ensure that Objectively Assessed Housing Need (OAHN) and employment land requirements for the Borough are met.
 For the Council to not plan for this level of growth would not accord with the requirements of NPPF.
-On this basis a lower growth option without a robust evidence base is considered unreasonable and this alternative option is not considered further. - 4.1.32 The Borough Council considered that it would be unreasonable to plan for a significantly increased amount of housing (above the OAHN) and employment (above the ELR) for the following reasons:

-- Based on the results in the updated SHLAA and employment land review undertaken during 2016 the Borough Council is unable to identify sufficient sites to meet the combined requirements of Nuneaton and Bedworth Borough and additional housing and employment land to meet the needs of Coventry City Council in full, - The earlier versions of the SA Report showed that an increase in the growth scenario (in terms of housing and employment land) will have negative effects on the wider environment (see Table 6 above); - The scale of growth is not justified by the evidence base and will be difficult to deliver the Council has identified significant difficulty in committing to the delivery of 4,020 additional dwellings to contribute to Coventry' unmet needs; - 4.1.33 On this basis, the Borough Councils site selection evidence base confirms that the above alternative option is unreasonable and this option is not considered further.
+On this basis a lower growth option without a robust evidence base is considered unreasonable and this alternative option is not considered further. - 4.1.34 The Borough Council considered that it would be unreasonable to plan for a significantly increased amount of housing (above the OAHN) and employment (above the ELR) for the following reasons: - Based on the results in the updated Housing and Employment land review undertaken during the Examination Hearings the Borough Council is able to identify sufficient sites to meet the combined requirements of Nuneaton and Bedworth Borough and the meet needs of Coventry City Council in full but only with a 396 dwellings buffer; - The earlier versions of the SA Report showed that an increase in the growth scenario (in terms of housing and employment land) will have negative effects on the wider environment (see Table 6 above); - The scale of growth is not justified by the evidence base and will be difficult to deliver the Council has identified significant difficulty in committing to the delivery of 26ha of additional employment land to contribute to Coventry's unmet needs.
+The Publication, Plan incorporating Main Modifications, has committed to the deliver 17.8ha of employment land towards Coventry's unmet need (MM15) but also a new policy DS9 (MM30) to review the Borough Plan Development Strategy including any unmet needs by 31st March 2023. - 4.1.35 On this basis, the Borough Councils site selection evidence base confirms that the above alternative option is unreasonable and this option is not considered further.